whatwg/streams/README.md

 }

 enum ReadableStreamState {
-    "readable" // buffer has something in it; read at will "waiting"  // buffer is empty; call waitForReadable "finished" // no more data available
-    "errored"  // reading from the stream errored so the stream is now dead }
+    "readable"  // the buffer has something in it; read at will "waiting"   // the source is not ready or the buffer is empty; you should call waitForReadable "finished"  // all data has been read from both the source and the buffer "errored"   // the source errored so the stream is now dead }
 ```